filipe1309/t-simple-money-transfer-api/README.md

 -   [ ] Improve code organization with Clean Architectures
 -   [ ] Improve authentication with Laravel Passport
 -   [ ] Refactor Transaction & Notification systems into isolated microservices
--   [ ] Migrato to Cloud, like AWS, to be able to scale and use things like SQS, Lambdas & SNS.
+-   [ ] Migrate to to Cloud, like AWS, to be able to scale and use things like SQS, Lambdas & SNS.

 ## License